brylevkirill/notes/Reinforcement Learning.md

   - `code` <https://github.com/rll/deeprlhw2/blob/master/ppo.py>

-#### Silver, Lever, Heess, Degris, Wierstra, Riedmiller - ["Deterministic Policy Gradient Algorithms"](http://jmlr.org/proceedings/papers/v32/silver14.html)
+#### ["Deterministic Policy Gradient Algorithms"](http://jmlr.org/proceedings/papers/v32/silver14.html) Silver, Lever, Heess, Degris, Wierstra, Riedmiller
 >	"In this paper we consider deterministic policy gradient algorithms for reinforcement learning with continuous actions.
 The deterministic policy gradient has a particularly appealing form: it is the expected gradient of the action-value function.
 This simple form means that the deterministic policy gradient can be estimated much more efficiently than the usual stochastic policy gradient.
 To ensure adequate exploration, we introduce an off-policy actor-critic algorithm that learns a deterministic target policy from an exploratory behaviour policy.
 We demonstrate that deterministic policy gradient algorithms can significantly outperform their stochastic counter-parts in high-dimensional action spaces."

 >	"Policy gradient algorithms are widely used in reinforcement learning problems with continuous action spaces.
 The basic idea is to represent the policy by a parametric probability distribution πθ(a|s) = P [a|s; θ] that stochastically selects action a in state s according to parameter vector θ.
 Policy gradient algorithms typically proceed by sampling this stochastic policy and adjusting the policy parameters in the direction of greater cumulative reward.
 In this paper we instead consider deterministic policies a=μθ(s).
 It is natural to wonder whether the same approach can be followed as for stochastic policies: adjusting the policy parameters in the direction of the policy gradient.
 It was previously believed that the deterministic policy gradient did not exist, or could only be obtained when using a model.
 However, we show that the deterministic policy gradient does indeed exist, and furthermore it has a simple model-free form that simply follows the gradient of the action-value function.
 In addition, we show that the deterministic policy gradient is the limiting case, as policy variance tends to zero, of the stochastic policy gradient."